God of Happiness (film): Production

 There were some differences in the original script.
-Georgi character's original name was Guram.
+Georgi's character's original name was Guram.
 Tina was originally written as a son named Rati.

 The filming began on 6 August 2013 in Stuttgart.
 Initially the title was Wettbewerb (Contest).
 The filming took four weeks.

 Some lines which the politically incorrect Mia says in the film were improvised by Nadeshda Brennicke.

 Reception

 Critical response

 The film was praised for its acting and deadpan humor which some critics compared with the work of Aki Kaurismäki.

 Jürgen Haase, member of the Biberach Film Festival said that "At the first glance the film appears to be a small-scale story which you think you know but instead develops into one which always has exceptional situations, poetic ideas and a laconic wit where life seems like a game".

 Awards

 In 2015 it won the grand prize of Biberach Film Festival – the Golden Beaver.

 Dito Tsintsadze won the Best Director prize at the VIFF Vienna Independent Film Festival and Ralf M. Mendle received the Best Cinematography award for his work on the film in the year 2016.